HelgeSverre/Domain-Availability/README.md

 Created to be fast and easy to use, modify and redistribute as you wish, credit me if appropriate.

+## How to install
+1. Download DomainAvailability.php
+2. Place it in your project folder (I prefer to put it in /lib).
+3. include it in your PHP file, look at example.php or the code below.

 ## Usage: